mmaz/neet/docs/reinforcement_learning.md

 $ conda env create -f environment-gpu.yml
 ```

-## Part 3: Training with the existing VAE
+## Part 3: Training a policy with a pre-trained VAE

 First, download [the pre-trained VAE from the author's Google Drive folder](https://drive.google.com/open?id=1n7FosFA0hALhuESf1j1yg-hERCnfVc4b) for Level0 in the same directory you cloned the repository into.